 - Don't minimize the grief.
 Avoid phrases like "it was just a pet" or "you can get another one."
 This grief is real and deserves to be treated as such.

-- Timing matters.
+- Timing matters, but flexibly.
 A sympathy gift given within the first few weeks shows you're thinking of them.
 But a portrait given weeks or months later can be equally meaningful because it arrives after the initial flood of condolences has passed.

 Memorial portraits should feel gentle, warm, and respectful.
 The most appropriate styles include:

-Watercolor: Soft, flowing, and emotionally warm.
+Soft, flowing, and emotionally warm.
 The most popular choice for memorial portraits because it feels gentle rather than stark.
-Floral watercolor styles add a garden-like serenity.
+Floral watercolor styles add a garden-like serenity that pairs especially well with the rainbow bridge concept.

-Pencil sketch: Intimate, realistic, and classic.
+Intimate, realistic, and classic.
 The monochrome palette feels reverent without being heavy.
 Pairs beautifully with a white mat and simple frame.
+Especially fitting for older pets and pets with longer lives that deserve a timeless treatment.

-Soft digital illustration: Clean and warm, with a slightly stylized quality that feels artistic rather than photographic.
-Good for photos that aren't high resolution.
+Clean and warm, with a slightly stylized quality that feels artistic rather than photographic.
+Particularly good for photos that aren't high resolution — the illustration approach naturally smooths over imperfections.

-Oil painting style: Rich and traditional.
+Rich and traditional.
 Creates a "gallery portrait" feeling that elevates the pet's memory.
 Best printed on canvas for the most authentic look.
+Especially fitting for pets who lived long, full lives and deserve the reverence of a classical portrait.

-Styles to approach carefully for memorials: Renaissance and pop art can work if the pet parent has a lighter relationship with grief and would appreciate humor.
+Styles to approach carefully for memorials: Renaissance and pop art can work if the pet parent has a lighter relationship with grief and would appreciate humor as part of remembrance.
 Know your audience.
 When in doubt, watercolor is the safest and most universally appropriate choice.

 One of the most common challenges with memorial portraits is that the best photo you have isn't perfect.
 It might be slightly blurry, taken with an older phone, or cropped from a group shot.
 That's okay.